Yakuza (video game)

-Yakuza is an action-adventure video game developed and published by Sega for the PlayStation 2.
-It was released in 2005 in Japan and in September 2006 internationally.
-The story follows Kazuma Kiryu, a yakuza member who spent ten years in prison for a crime he did not commit.
+Yakuza is a 2005 action-adventure game developed and published by Sega for the PlayStation 2.
+It was released in December 2005 in Japan and in September 2006 internationally.
+The story follows Kazuma Kiryu, a yakuza who spent ten years in prison for a crime he did not commit.
 After being released, he learns that the criminal underworld is searching for 10 billion yen that has been stolen from the Tojo clan.
-He comes across an orphan named Haruka who is being targeted by the clan.
-She is believed to have the key to their lost money and Kiryu resolves to protect her.
-The game takes place in Kamurocho, a realistic recreation of Tokyo's Kabukicho district.
+The game takes place in Kamurochō, a realistic recreation of Tokyo's Kabukicho district.

 Yakuza takes place in an open world and makes use of role-playing elements.
 The player gains experience from combat which is used to improve Kiryu's fighting capabilities.
 In order to finance the game's expensive production, Sega contracted a tie-in campaign with famous Japanese companies.
 A sequel, Yakuza 2 was released in Japan in 2006.
 The game, along with its sequel, received an HD remaster, released in Japan in 2012.
-A remake of the first game, Yakuza Kiwami, was released for PlayStation 3 and PlayStation 4 in 2016, and later ported to Windows and Xbox One.
+A remake titled Yakuza Kiwami was released for PlayStation 3 and PlayStation 4 in 2016, and later ported to Windows, Xbox One and Nintendo Switch.

-The critical reception was mostly positive.
-Although some criticized its clunky mechanics, the game was received well for its presentation and story.
-Yakuza was a commercial success, having sold over 1 million units on PS2.
-It went on to spawn an entire franchise of games.
+Critical reception was generally positive; its presentation and story were praised while its controls and mechanics were criticized.
+Yakuza was a commercial success and sold over one million units on PS2.
+Its success led to an ongoing franchise, now renamed Like a Dragon internationally.

 Gameplay

 Yakuza is a third-person open world action-adventure game where the player controls Kazuma Kiryu in the city of Kamurocho.
-The game also incorporates role-playing elements.
+The game also utilises fixed camera system and incorporates role-playing elements.
 With the experience gained from combat, the player can level up Kiryu's attributes and increase his fighting capabilities in order to perform Heat actions which greatly damage his enemies.
 Yakuza utilizes quick time events during the fights.

 While Kamurocho's map shows the linear path to continue the main story, the player may take on missions and side quests found around the city.
 The game is composed of three interconnected modes called Event, Adventure and Battle.
 In Encounter Battles, the player randomly encounters foes.
 Winning these battle nets some cash, which can be used to purchase equipment or healing items.
 Items can be bought in shops based on real life stores and are divided into multiple real companies.

 The Battle Mode includes the Underground Arena which is located in Kamurocho's Purgatory area.
 Cutscenes are enabled after completing specific actions or beating a certain character during the Adventure Mode.
 They also introduce the chapter's objectives.
 Various minigames are available within 'Adventure Mode' in the form of arcade machines scattered throughout the game world.
 These include a claw crane, a batting cage, a casino (Baccarat (card game), blackjack and roulette), toba, and pachislot.